DellGEOS/idrac-telemetry-exporter/README.md

 iDRAC is the Baseboard Management Computer (BMC) embedded in all Dell PowerEdge servers.
 The iDRAC offers a telemetry streaming service to export and expose numerous metrics pertaining to the health and performance of the server.

 Prometheus is the de-facto standard for collecting metrics within Kubernetes environments.
 Prometheus works on the basis of scraping data from exporters.
 This exporter collects metrics from the iDRAC telemetry streaming service and exposes them to Prometheus to scrape.
 It uses Redfish endpoint to gather the metrics and gathers metrics from all the enabled metric report.
+The iDRAC telemetry streaming service requires iDRAC Datacenter license to be enabled.

 ## Running the exporter
 The easiest way to run the iDRAC Telemetry exporter is by leveraging the docker container for this exporter.